leeford/Test-CSOnlineUserVoiceRouting/README.md

 # Test-CSOnlineUserVoiceRouting
 Test a user's Online Voice Routing Policy for Teams Direct Routing

-Using this script you can test a user's assigned Online Voice Routing Policy - this policy is used to decide how to route Direct Routing calls.
+Using this script you can test a user's assigned Online Voice Routing Policy - this policy is used to decide how to route calls using Direct Routing.

 Simply provide a dialed number and a user to see what Voice Routes would be used and in what order.